KadeLehman/hash-algo-comparison/README.md

 Note that the trivial hash function will cause many hashtable collisions if the key space contains many clumps, i.e. that the collection of integers to be inserted is unevenly distributed.
 Also, any hash function will cause many collisions if many duplicate values are inserted.

-`(...I remind you of your planning page in your algorithms notebook...)`